Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-separated missingness models

 \subsection{Comments on this class of models}

-This section covers six models, but the practical choices for applications are likely limited.
-For the common \textit{in-time} setting there is a single viable option: S1.
-The other settings have more options because of the altered ordering of $\Rm,\Ry$ vis-\`a-vis $M,Y$ and vis-\`a-vis each other.
-The \textit{delayed} setting has three options (S1, S4, S5); the \textit{unordered} setting four options (S1, S2, S3 as alternative to S2, and S4); the \textit{reverse} setting four options (S2, S3, S4, S6).
-These options are likely not equally useful in practice, however.
-Take model S4 for example, and consider it from a time perspective.
-In the \textit{delayed} setting ($M,Y,\Rm,\Ry$), where $M$ and $Y$ are both measured retrospectively with $\Rm$ preceding $\Ry$, the case where $M$ affects $\Ry$ but skips $\Rm$ may be rare.
-Therefore, time-wise, S4 may be less reasonable for the \textit{delayed} setting than for the \textit{unordered} ($M,Y, )$ and \textit{reverse} ($M,Y,\Rm,\Ry$) settings.
-Yet for the latter two settings, a separate consideration for S4 is the plausibility of $M$ and $Y$ both affecting each other's missingness but not their own.
+This section covers five models, but the options depend on the temporal order setting.
+For the common \textit{in-time} setting there is a single option: S1.
+The other settings have more options thanks to the altered ordering of $R_M,R_Y$ vis-\`a-vis $M,Y$ and vis-\`a-vis each other, but the practical choices for application are likely limited.
+Take model S3 for example, and consider it from a time perspective.
+In the \textit{delayed} setting ($M,Y,R_M,R_Y$), where $M$ and $Y$ are both measured retrospectively with $R_M$ preceding $R_Y$, the case where $M$ affects $R_Y$ but skips $R_M$ may be rare.
+Therefore, time-wise, S3 may be less reasonable for the \textit{delayed} setting than for the \textit{unordered} ($M,Y, )$ and \textit{reverse} ($M,Y,R_M,R_Y$) settings.
+Yet for the latter two settings, a separate consideration for S3 is the plausibility of $M$ and $Y$ both affecting each other's missingness but not affecting their own missingness.

-Let us put aside specific time considerations, disregard MAR (which is dominated by SIM), and just consider the reduced forms of the remaining five models.
+Now we put aside specific time considerations and just consider the reduced forms of the models.
 Three observations can be made.
-First, out of the five possible pairwise connections for the missingness ($M$-$\Rm$, $Y$-$\Ry$, $M$-$\Ry$, $Y$-$\Rm$ and $\Rm$-$\Ry$), only two are present in each model.
-As these are self-separated missingness models, the two self-connections are absent, and additionally, one of the other three connections ($M$-$\Ry$, $Y$-$\Rm$ and $\Rm$-$\Ry$) is absent.
+First, out of the five possible pairwise connections for the missingness ($M$-$R_M$, $Y$-$R_Y$, $M$-$R_Y$, $Y$-$R_M$ and $R_M$-$R_Y$), only two are present in each model.
+As these are self-separated missingness models, the two self-connections are absent, and additionally, one of the other three connections ($M$-$R_Y$, $Y$-$R_M$ and $R_M$-$R_Y$) is absent.
 Adding the absent third connection renders the models unidentified.
-Choosing among these models means choosing which connection one is willing to assume away.
+Choosing among these models means choosing which of these three connections one is willing to assume away.